 I earned my Bachelor of Science degree in Elementary Education from Oakland University and have taken graduate classes to further my education in the areas of special education, reading, early childhood, leadership, and math interventions.
-I am pursuing my Masters in Educational Leadership.
+I am pursuing my Masters in Educational Leadership at Oakland University.
 While I have worked here at Holy Cross for the last three years in early childhood and intervention, I have previously taught in Memphis Community Schools.
 I was a Consumer Programs Presenter for the Michigan Attorney General for three years prior to teaching at Holy Cross.
 I also have experience early in my career in urban school settings, as well as a unique opportunity to teach at Cranbrook Institute of Science.

 Fr.
 Douglas Terrien – Pastor